romainsi/zabbix-VEEAM_B-R/README.md

 With a large or very large backup tasks history, the XML size can be more than 500 MB (so script finish in timeout) you can reduce this with this link : https://www.veeam.com/kb1995
 Use first : "Changing Session history retention" and if this is not enough, "Clear old job sessions".

+** **If you already use the default Template OS Windows with Services Discovery we've two solutions :**
+1. Remove the key service.discovery in "Template OS Windows" : only veeam services will be monitored.
+And proceeded to step 4.
+2. Remove the key service.discovery in "Template VEEAM - Backup and Replication" : all services will be monitored included Veeam.
+And skip step 4 and 6.